drivera123/LDRS591/_pages/unit-3-learning-activities.md

 ### Learning Activity 3.7

-a\) Read chapter 9, "Learning how to read for research," in Badke \(2017\).
+* Read chapter 9, "Learning how to read for research," in Badke \(2017\).

-b\) Complete Assignment 2 and submit it via the assignment 2 drop box in the Learning Management System \(LMS\).
+* Complete Assignment 2 and submit it via the assignment 2 drop box in the Learning Management System \(LMS\).
 The article you chose for the Unit 3 Learning Activities can be the same article that you use for Assignment 2.